Chest tube: Chest drainage system

 A chest drainage system is typically used to collect chest drainage (air, blood, effusions).
 Most commonly, drainage systems use three chambers which are based on the three-bottle system.
 The first chamber allows fluid that is drained from the chest to be collected.
 The second chamber functions as a "water seal", which acts as a one way valve allowing gas to escape, but not reenter the chest.
 Air bubbling through the water seal chamber is usual when the patient coughs or exhales but may indicate, if continual, a pleural or system leak that should be evaluated critically.
 It can also indicate a leak of air from the lung.
 The third chamber is the suction control chamber.
 The height of the water in this chamber regulates the negative pressure applied to the system.
 A gentle bubbling through the water column minimizes evaporation of the fluid and indicates that the suction is being regulated to the height of the water column.
 In this way, increased wall suction does not increase the negative pressure of the system.
 Newer drainage systems eliminate the water seal using a mechanical check-valve, and some also use a mechanical regulator to regulate the suction pressure.
 Systems which employ both these are dubbed "dry" systems, whereas systems that retain the water seal but use a mechanical regulator are called "wet-dry" systems.
 Systems which use a water seal and water column regulator are called "wet" systems.
 Dry systems are advantageous as tip-overs of wet systems can spill and mix with blood, mandating the replacement of the system.
 Even newer systems are smaller and more ambulatory so the patient can be sent home for drainage if indicated.

 The free end of the tube is usually attached to an underwater seal, below the level of the chest.
 This allows the air or fluid to escape from the pleural space, and prevents anything returning to the chest.
 Alternatively, the tube can be attached to a flutter valve.
 This allows patients with pneumothorax to remain more mobile.

 More recently digital or electronic chest drainage systems have been introduced.
 An onboard motor is used as vacuum source along with an integrated suction control canister and water seal.
 These systems monitor the patient and will alert if the measured data are out of range.
 Due to the digital control of the negative pressure, the system is able to objectively quantify the presence of a pleural or system leak.
 Digital drainage systems allow clinicians to mobilize patients early, even for those on continuous suction, which is difficult to accomplish with the traditional water-seal system under suction.
-Recently published clinical data indicates, that application of such systems can also lead to a reduction in complications.
+Application of such systems can also lead to a reduction in complications.